Mattia9918/HikeTracker/README.md

       - nodejs-server
 ```

-- open the terminal and run the following commands
+- open the terminal in the same directory and run the following commands
 ```
 docker-compose pull
 docker-compose up -d